svelteinc/festus-community-controlled-digital-infrastructure/README.md

 # Festus Community-Controlled Digital Infrastructure

-Public-good playbook for a community-controlled digital infrastructure platform in Festus, MO — governance, capital stack, and engagement model that any city can adapt.
+Public-good playbook for a community-controlled digital infrastructure platform in Festus, MO: governance, capital stack, and engagement model that any city can adapt.

 This repository contains a practical, reusable playbook for structuring a community-controlled digital infrastructure project (e.g., data center) in Festus, Missouri.
 It includes:

 - A governance model (FDIA/FCIC) that keeps land and covenants in local hands.
-- A conservative Phase 1 capital stack that uses private debt/equity while protecting the city’s budget.
+- A conservative Phase 1 capital stack that uses private debt/equity while protecting the city's budget.
 - A city-wide civic authority and resident assembly concept (FCIIA/FCA) that extends this model beyond a single project.
 - Optional Phase 2 tokenization concepts for community bonds.
 - Public-facing materials (vision, council briefing, Facebook explainer, FAQ) that other communities can adapt.